durandaltheta/sthread/README.md

 that's all folks!
 ```

-### Scheduling Functions on Threads
+### Scheduling Functions on User Threads
 `st::channel`s provide the ability to enqueue functions (actually any Callable) for asynchronous execution with `st::channel::schedule(...)` API.
 When a message containing a scheduled function is received by a thread it will automatically be executed on that thread before resuming waiting for incoming messages.

-Any `st::channel` can be used for this purpose.
+In simple terms, `st::channel::async()` executes code on another background thread generated for that purpose, while `st::channel::schedule()` executes code on a thread the user manages (the message receiver).

 `st::channel::schedule()` can accept any Callable function, functor, or lambda function, alongside optional arguments, in a similar fashion to standard library features `std::async()` and `std::thread()`.

-#### Example 9
+#### Example
 ```
 #include <iostream>
 #include <string>